-An Enterprise Video on Demand Platform like Muvi will enable you to host your content via a discrete, customizable cloud based service.
+Being an enterprise Video on Demand Platform, Muvi will enable you to host your content via a discrete, customizable cloud based service.
 Built-in security features mean you don’t have to worry about your videos, images and audio files being lost or seen by unauthorized visitors to your website.

 As more and more video content finds its way to the world wide web, the need to have improved content security grows.
 With Muvi’s Video On Demand Platform solution, your content is as secure as it can get and the gateway to earning the maximum revenue from your content remains open forever.